cruiseliu/jos-rpi/README.md

 Use `mkdir build && make` to build.

-You will get `kernel.elf` and `kernel.img` in project directory.
+You will find `kernel.elf` and `kernel.img` in project directory.

-If you have a Raspberry Pi with RASPBIAN, copy `kernel.img` to the boot partition.
+If you have a Raspberry Pi with RASPBIAN, copy `kernel.img` to the boot partition and connect your computer to it's UART port.
+You can use [raspbootin](https://github.com/mrvn/raspbootin) to simplify this progress.

 If you prefer an emulator such as [QEMU](https://github.com/Torlus/qemu/tree/rpi), just load `kernel.elf`.